beholder20/picoclaw/README.md

 🌟 More Deployment Cases Await！

-## 📦 2.
-Install and run on Ubuntu Linux
+## 📦 Option B: Install and run on Ubuntu Linux

 ### Install with precompiled binary